Emily-Rose-K/flower-farm/README.md

   - watered flowers will have an interval that determines when they produce a sparkle.  watered flowers will have an interval that determines when they get thirsty. when a watered flower gets thirsty it will be removed from the canvas and replaced with a flower. when a watered flower produces a sparkle, the sparkle count goes up.

 - the farmer (mvp)
-  - the farmer is the player! the farmer will be on top of the background but behind the dirt mounds/flowers/saplings. the farmer.
+  - the farmer is the player! the farmer will be on top of the background but behind the plop of dirt /flowers/saplings. the farmer.

 - sparkles (mvp)
   - sparkles will have a count that goes up if a watered flower produces a sparkle. the sparkle count will go down (stretch) if anything is purchased from the shop.